unfoldingWord-box3/electron-packager/README.md

 ## About

-Electron Packager is a command line tool and Node.js library that bundles Electron-based application source code with a renamed Electron executable and supporting files into folders ready for distribution.
+Electronite Packager is a command line tool and Node.js library that bundles Electron-based application source code with a renamed Electronite executable and supporting files into folders ready for distribution.

 For creating distributables like installers and Linux packages, consider using either [Electron Forge](https://github.com/electron/forge) (which uses Electron Packager